 Awarded to the woman athlete who by her excellence in athletics, leadership, and college contributions best exemplifies the high standards set by Laura Golden.

-The Crown-Goodman Scholarship Award was established in 1990 to recognize the accomplishments of deserving Colorado College students.
+The Crown-Goodman Presidential Scholarship was established in 1990 to recognize the accomplishments of deserving Colorado College students.
 The selection of recipients is based on the students’ academic record and contributions to the total life of the college.
 These scholarships are intended to reduce the loan component of the recipients’ financial aid award in their senior year.

 CCSGA INVOLVED STUDENT OF THE YEAR AWARD